Patellar Tendonitis – Jumper’s Knee Causes, Prevention & Rehabilitation

 In addition to the eccentric decline squat, you should also train the strength of your other adjacent muscles: hamstrings, quadriceps, abductors, adductors, glutes, and calves.

 For the compound exercises, weight should be increased gradually and protective measures should be in place as to not further strain the knee.
-Squats on a 25-degree inclined surface, wearing a knee strap, and so on.
+Squats on a 25-degree inclined surface, wearing a knee strap for patellar tendon, and so on.

 Bands are also useful because they allow a large array of exercises within a small space, and are relatively cheap.
 An exercise ball can prove pretty useful for the same reasons.